chef/automate/components/docs-chef-io/content/automate/chef-infra-server-migration.md

 ## Cancel Sync

-To cancel the sync, select **Cancel** button.
+To cancel the sync, select the **Cancel** button.
 The cancellation will not modify anything in the system.

 {{< figure src="/images/automate/cancel_migration_button.png" alt="Cancel Migration Button">}}